meelgroup/meelgroup-website/content/publication/CCS19/index.md

 highlight: true
 image_preview: ''
 math: true
-publication: ACM Conference on Computer and Communications Security (CCS).
+publication: In *Proceedings of the 2019 ACM Conference on Computer and Communications Security (CCS)*
 publication_types:
 - '1'
 selected: true